 While Koh Samui island is the second largest in Thailand, it’s nowhere near massive.
 Spanning around 228.7 square kilometers, you can easily drive around the entire island in just a few hours (but give yourself a day so you can stop at various points to explore).

 Koh Samui’s many areas have verdant forests, towering mountains, and gardens, each with splendor worth stopping for.
-Our favorites are the cascades, with the Namuang 1 and 2 waterfalls, Tar Nim, and the Secret Falls hidden in the jungle.
+Our favorites are the cascades, with the Namuang 1 and 2 waterfalls, Tar Nim, and the Secret Falls are hidden in the jungle.

 A drive around the island wouldn’t be complete without stops at some of Koh Samui’s best viewpoints.
 Apart from the Lamai and Jungle Club vistas we’ve touched on, we’d also recommend a few other stops.